What should I expect to find in the RAD?

 Where are the bathrooms?

 Most buildings have restrooms and the artists are happy to share.
-There is also a public restroom at 14 Riverside Drive, open from daily from dawn to dusk.
+There is also a public restroom at 8 River Arts Place, open daily from dawn to dusk.

 Is there bus service to the River Arts District?